Alphamarine Photography Ltd

 TG-4 and TG-5

 The TG-4 and TG-5 normally focus as close as 10cm from the lens no matter what focal length you are zoomed to.
 That’s in most of the camera modes including the Underwater Macro setting.
 To focus closer you need to put the camera in Microscope mode where it will focus as close as 1cm from the lens.
 There are four options to choose from in Microscope Mode.
 Microscope Setting gives you the same level of control of exposure etc as P mode but with closer focusing.
 Focus Stacking will take a series of pictures with different focus points and puts them together as a single image with more depth of field than one picture would have.
 Focus Bracketing takes a series of shots as with Focus Stacking but doesn’t put them together so you can assemble later using software.
-Microscope Control is basically a digital teleconverter that crops the picture to make your subject appear larger, I’d recommend cropping your image with software rather than using this.

 You put the camera in microscope mode by rotating the mode dial so the picture of the microscope is level with the white mark.
 You can then scroll across to choose the setting.
 If you want to change from one microscope mode setting while shooting just press left on the direction pad and the options will come up.